MaksimLozovskii/AI-IMAGE-RANKER/README.md

 ![alt text](https://github.com/MaksimLozovskii/QLabHumanProgram/blob/md-img/emoji-nightmare.jpg)

-Best coding practises are essential to maintain code clarity

 # For Frontend
 BEM - **Block Element Modifier** is a practise for naming, designing and orgranising the elements on HTML / CSS pages for better readability and scalability.